bernatferragut/CCT/FORMS/README.md

 ## Teacher Training Form
-Form to help us make this workshop better in the future and help more teachers get introduce to coding and computet ethics.
+Form to help us make this workshop better in the future and help more teachers get introduced to coding and computer ethics.

 [ALIX LINK]()